ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 * Deliberate intimidation, stalking, or following.
 * Otherwise being disrespectful to others.
 * Violent threats or language directed against another person.
-* Sexual language and imagery in any communication channel.
+* Explicit sexual language and imagery, including pornography in any communication channel.
-* Harassing photography or recording.
+* Harassing behavior, including but not limited to: chat messages, direct messages, photography and/or recording.
 * Racist, homophobic, or transphobic speech or ideals.
 * Promoting fascist speech or ideals (with the exception to inform, educate, or entertain; this distinction shall be made by the Moderation Team).
-* Defaming individuals based on a previous or unacknowledged name or gender, aka "deadnaming."
+* Defaming or identifying individuals based on a previous or unacknowledged name or gender, aka "deadnaming."
 * Intentionally disclosing personally identifying information on another user without their consent, aka "doxing."
 * Sustained disruption of voice chats, video chats, talks or other events.
+* Promoting or engaging in activities deemed illegal in the United States.
+* Recording of Video and Audio chats without the consent of all parties involved and the authorization of the moderation team.
 * Unwelcome sexual attention or advances.
 * Advocating for, or encouraging, any of the above behavior.